vam-sin/panther/README.md

 # Panther

-Deep learnign based tool to classify protein sequences into Structurally Similar Groups (5 Å distance) based on the CATH database.
+Deep learning based tool to classify protein sequences into Structurally Similar Groups (5 Å distance) based on the CATH database.

 # Dataset